tmobile/magentaA11y/_checklist-native/table-row-button.md

 #### Announcement examples
 - "Label, double tap to activate"
-- "Label, (plus other content in cell), double tap to activate" (grouping)
+- "Label, (plus other content in cell), double tap to activate" (grouping - all in one focusable area)
 - "Selected, Label, double tap to activate" (selected state or row with a checkmark)
 - "Label, dimmed" (disabled state)